home... about pamela... tellings... quiet days... workshops... scripts, hymns & essays

 An Instructed Eucharist

 Written for Rite II of the Episcopal Church's 1979 Book of Common Prayer, this polyvocal set of readings gives voice to the emotional and relational processes that are happening during liturgical worship.
-This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.

 Contact Information